Security Engineering in IIIf, Part II -- Shadowing the IIIf: Flightradar

-Every value (data or identity) that is used or communicated within the evolution of the infrastructure, that is, in the execution of the state transition has a security label associated to it representing the access control for that item.
-We provide an extension of the IIIf for Information Flow Control \texttt{IFC.thy}, that formalises a generic lattice model for security classes for access control and in particular provides instances of this lattice for multi-level security (MLS) and the Decentralized Label Model (DLM).
-However, it may well be also instantiated to other access control models, for example Role-Based Access Control (RBAC).
+Every value (data or identity) that is used or communicated within the evolution of the infrastructure, that is, in the execution of the state transition has a security label associated to it representing the access control for that item; for an object, we refer to this as \textit{level} (\texttt{lv}), for a subject we refer to it as \textit{clearance} (\texttt{clrnc}).
+There is a module in the IIIf for Information Flow Control \texttt{IFC.thy} \cite{kam:24a}, that formalises a generic lattice model for security classes for access control and in particular provides instances of this lattice for multi-level security (MLS) \cite{de:76} and the Decentralized Label Model (DLM) \cite{ml:98}.
+However, it may well be also instantiated to other access control models, for example Role-Based Access Control (RBAC) or Attribute Based Access Control (ABAC).